 A Better Life for Canadians with Migraine

-Our goal: a better life for people with migraine in Canada
+Our goal: a better life for people with migraine and other headache disorders in Canada

-Migraine is a common and disabling neurological disease.
-Its has significant impact on people, their families, their work and society in general.
-It is a highly variable disease that requires adaptation and flexibility, both from persons living with it, their network, and from health care providers proposing treatments.
+Migraine and other headache disorders are common and disabling neurological diseases.
+The impact on people, their families, their work, and society in general is significant.
+These conditions are highly variable and require adaptation and flexibility, both from people living with these conditions, their network, and from healthcare professional providing care.

-I am a Canadian citizen and agree with the statements below and that our society should work toward a better life for people with migraine in all ways possible.
-In Canada, we aim to achieve the following:
+As community members, we believe society should work toward a better life for people with migraine and headache in all ways possible.
+We aim to achieve the following:

-- People with migraine are not blamed, shamed or stigmatized.
+- People with migraine and headache disorders are not blamed, shamed, or stigmatized.

-- Health care providers are educated about migraine diagnosis and treatment.
+- Health care providers are educated about migraine and headache diagnosis and treatment.

-- Employers are informed about the impact of migraine in the workplace and propose reasonable accommodations to allow people with migraine to be fully productive.
+- Employers are informed about the impact of migraine and headache in the workplace and propose reasonable accommodations to allow employees to be fully productive.

-- Teachers and school personnel are educated to better support children with migraine.
+- Teachers and school personnel are educated to better support children with migraine and headache diseases.

-- People with migraine are protected from financial abuse by groups making excessive claims about miracle cures.
+- People are protected from financial abuse by groups making excessive claims about miracle cures.

 - Migraine, in its severe chronic form, is recognized as a cause of disability.

-- Headache medicine are supported in Family Medicine, Neurology and other relevant academic departments by, among other initiatives, training residents adequately.
+- Headache medicines are supported in Family Medicine, Neurology and other relevant academic departments by, among other initiatives, training residents adequately.

 - Research on migraine and headache disorders is adequately funded and is recognized as a public health priority.